L-nsamba/alu-higher_level_programming/README.md

-### This repository contains all intranet assignmnets for Introduction to Python Programming
+This is the readme file for javascript objects, scopes and closures intranet assignments